stastnypremysl/lsql-csv/README.md

 This will select `/etc/passwd` and `/etc/group` file.
 They can be addressed ether as `&1` or `/etc/passwd`, and `&2` or `/etc/group`.

+If `filename` is put inside \` quotes, no wildcard or expansion logic will apply to it.

-You can also add custom attributes to files in formats `FILE -a "xyz" --attribute "z" -a;`.
+You can also add custom attributes to files in formats `FILE -a "xyz" --attribute="z" -a;`.
 The attributes will be applied to all files which will be matched using `FILE` bash expression.

 ##### Possible attributes